-Most companies at one time or another find that they need to transfer or exchange sensitive data files with the government, whether it's the IRS, the SEC, or other state or federal agencies.
+Most companies at one time or another find they need to transfer or exchange sensitive data files with the government, whether it's the IRS, the SEC, or other state or federal agencies.

 Increasingly, more organizations are wanting to become vendors for the government, and for those companies, meeting the federal government's strict data security compliance standards is required before any business relationship can ensue.